-The second step in the classification of the financial assets in portfolios being "hold to collect" and "hold to collect and sell" relates to the assessment of whether the contractual cash flows are consistent with the solely payment of principal and interest on the principal amount outstanding ("SPPI") test.
+The second step in the classification of the financial assets in portfolios being "hold to collect" and "hold to collect and sell" relates to the assessment of whether the contractual cash flows are consistent with the SPPI test.
 The principal amount reflects the fair value at initial recognition less any subsequent changes, for example, due to repayment.
 The interest must represent only consideration for the time value of money, credit risk, other basic lending risks and a margin consistent with basic lending features.
 If the cash flows introduce more than de minimis exposure to risk or volatility that is not consistent with basic lending features, the financial asset is mandatorily recognized at FVPL.